reckhou/MidiBard/README.md

 # Why MidiBard 2?

 ❖ High-quality playback, clean sound on every instrument.
-Minimal delay on playing notes, never drop any notes in crowded areas.
+Zero delay on playing notes, never drop any notes in crowded areas.
 Suits especially well for fast and busy songs.

 ❖ Based on in-game detection of bard ensemble mode, almost perfect sync between bards.
 Also supports manual sync if you wish to add a little bit of flavour to your song.

-❖ Automatically switches instruments by track names following BMP rules, all songs from [BMP MIDI Repository](https://bmp.trotlinebeercan.com/) are supported.
+❖ Automatically switches instruments by track names following BMP rules, all songs from [Bard Music Player MIDI Repository](https://songs.bardmusicplayer.com/) are supported.

+❖ Widely used by solo bards to octet bands, supports all file types used by Bard Music Player, LightAmp and MogAmp.

 ❖ No need to set key bindings and hotbars on your every bard.